 The newly revised second edition (2015) eBook contains 46 original pen and ink illustrations created by Cortney Skinner and additional content not found in the earlier print edition.
 It is available for Free at the iTunes Store and will be available at the Amazon Kindle Store soon.

 Ben Edwards has been a private tour guide in Boston since 2004.
 He has taught the American Revolution to thousands of students through school author visits and private guided walking tours of Boston’s Freedom Trail.
-Over the past decade, hundreds of families from across the United States and visitors from around the globe have taken Ben Edwards’ Walking Boston private tour.
+Over the past decade, hundreds of groups from across the United States and visitors from around the globe have taken Ben Edwards’ Walking Boston private tour.
 Ben founded Teach History in 2015 with the goal of developing new and exciting products for educators across the country that would help them engage and inspire their students.
 These products not only make learning fun but help students focus more on what is being taught and increase retention.

 Ben Edwards has been a resident of Boston for 15 years.
 He has served on the Board of Directors of the Paul Revere Memorial Association since 1999.
 When he’s not giving tours or developing products for Teach History, Ben is busy following the goal setting advice outlined in his children’s book as he pitches One April in Boston: The Gift of the Spyglass as a feature film or made-for-TV movie.
 You can learn more about that project here.